 The brain controls the movements of the body, using information from:

-- The ears, including special canals which give us a three-dimensional sense of motion.
+- the ears, including special canals which give us a three-dimensional sense of motion

-- The muscles themselves, called ‘muscle sense’ or kinaesthesia.
+- the muscles themselves, called ‘muscle sense’ or kinaesthesia.

 The skeleton is made up of 206 bones.
 Bones are a form of connective tissue reinforced with calcium and bone cells.
 Bones have a softer centre, called marrow, where blood cells are made.
 The three main functions of the skeleton are:

-- Support - the body is supported and shaped by the skeleton; for example, upright posture would be impossible without a spine.
+- support – the body is supported and shaped by the skeleton – for example upright posture would be impossible without a spine

-- Protection - our internal organs are protected by our skeleton, such as the brain inside the skull, the heart and lungs inside the ribcage.
+- protection – our internal organs are protected by our skeleton, such as the brain inside the skull, the heart and lungs inside the ribcage

 Skeletal muscles are made up of muscle fibres, bundled together.
 Each fibre can contract or relax on demand.
 All fibres contract together to shorten a muscle.
 The command to contract or relax is given by the brain and relayed to the muscle by nerves.

-Working in pairs
+Skeletal muscles work in pairs

 Generally, muscles move the skeleton by working in opposite pairs.
 For instance, if you bend your elbow, your biceps (muscles on the front of the upper arm) contract and the triceps (muscles on the back of the upper arm) relax.
 It works the other way if you straighten your arm – the triceps contract while the biceps relax.

-- Arthritis - problems within the joints, such as inflammation
+- arthritis – problems within the joints, such as inflammation

 This page has been produced in consultation with and approved by: